timberyard/spruce/README.md

 ========
 ##Spruce v0.2

-Spruce is a framework for testing software in several ways on "on-demand" VMs.
+Spruce is a framework for testing software in several ways on "on-demand" VMs, written with Python v2.7.

 Thist are the main script used as testing framework: